kunlin0814/Neoantigen_prediction/README.md

 ### Usage

 1. Prepare the mutation data in the required format.
 Ensure that the mutation data includes the following columns: Consequence, Sample_name, Gene_name, Ensembl_transcripts, and Total_protein_change.
-If the mutation data comes from TOSMIC, the script will create mutant peptides from somatic mutations only.
+If the mutation data comes from TORSMIC, the script will create mutant peptides from somatic mutations only.

 2. Run the `useSomaticCreateMutPep.py` script to generate mutant peptides from the mutation data.
 The script will generate several output files: